jan3dev/aqua-test-scripts/full_regression_tests/receive_flow__full_regression_test.md

 ### BITCOIN
-- [ ] Displays valid, unused Bitcoin address in text that's copyable
+- [ ] Displays valid, unused Bitcoin address in text that's copyable.
+Verify correct address is copied.
 - [ ] Displays same address in QR code
 - [ ] Enter amount allows entry in sats or fiat with conversion
 - [ ] Enter amount will create a bip21 for the Share button only.
 The text display and QR will only show the base address
-- [ ] Back button then re-enter Receive Bitcoin Screen and verify that new address displays
+- [ ] Back button then re-enter Receive Bitcoin Screen and verify that new address displays (gdk rotates addresses) and verify that it's correctly copied.

 ### LBTC
 - [ ] Same steps as Bitcoin, except verify that correct assetId shows in bip21 on Share button